 Workers' compensation, general and fleet liability estimates are primarily based on individual case estimates for reported claims and through historical data for unreported claims as determined by the City's Risk Management Division and independent actuarial studies.
 Liabilities are based on estimated ultimate cost of settling claims, including effects of inflation and other societal and economic factors.
-Estimated liability is then discounted by the City's expected rate of return and anticipated timing of cash outlays to determine present value of the liability.
-For fiscal year ended June 30, 2010, the expected rate of return is 0.75 percent.
-For fiscal year ending June 30, 2011, the expected rate of return is 0.40 percent.
+The estimated liability is then discounted by the City's expected rate of return and anticipated timing of cash outlays to determine present value of the liability.
+For fiscal year ended June 30, 2011, the expected rate of return is 0.65 percent.
+For fiscal year ending June 30, 2012, the expected rate of return is 0.50 percent.
 The Bureau of Human Resources and the employee benefits consultant determines relevant employees' medical coverage estimates.

 The City provides insurance coverage deemed as adequate, appropriate, and actuarially sound.
 It meets all the City's anticipated settlements, obligations and outstanding liabilities.
 Furthermore, current levels of accrued claims and retained earnings are viewed as reasonable provisions for expected future losses.
-An excess liability coverage insurance policy covers individual claims in excess of \$1,000,000 with a \$500,000 sublimit on City Attorney defense costs for the 2010-11 policy year.
+An excess liability coverage insurance policy covers individual claims in excess of \$1,000,000.
+The City's limits of coverage on the excess liability policy is \$30 million per claim above the \$1 million self-insurance retention.
+Currently the City has one open claim that may exceed the self-insured retention.
+This claim may be mediated in September 2011.
+It is scheduled for trial in February 2012.
 An excess workers' compensation coverage insurance policy covers claims in excess of \$750,000.
-The City purchases commercial insurance for claims in excess of coverage provided by the City's Workers' Compensation Self-Insurance Fund and for all other risks of loss.
-A 2010 proposed settlement of a 2006-07 policy year liability claim has reached the excess liability policy attachment point.
+Currently this excess insurance will cover up to statutory limits.